NYU-LARX/larx-lab-manual/docs/_pages/installed_software.md

 - Octave

-Web broser:
+Web browser:
 - chrome
 - firefox

 Others:
 - ROS
-- openssh
+- OpenSSH

 ### Recommended User-Level Software

-The following popular software are recommended to installed locally by each regular user.
+The following popular software is recommended to be installed locally by each regular user.
 We provide installation instructions for all of them.
 - [Latest Python](_pages/_software/python.md)
 - [MATLAB](_pages/_software/matlab.md)
 - [Julia](_pages/_software/julia.md)